telerik/ajax-docs/controls/multiselect/functionality/grouping.md

 Grouping requires binding the control to a web service, and grouping is performed on the client over the returned flat data.

+Web service binding creates a [Kendo DataSource](https://docs.telerik.com/kendo-ui/framework/datasource/overview) and applies the grouping settings to it automatically.

->caption Example 1: Grouping in RadMultiSelect
+>caption Example 1: Grouping in RadMultiSelect with WebService binding

 ````ASP.NET
         <telerik:RadMultiSelect runat="server" Width="300px" ID="RadMultiSelect1"